iqbal-lab-org/tb-amr-benchmarking/README.md

 The nextflow script to run is `nextflow/run_callers.nf` in this repository.

 Two input tab-delimited files are required:
-* A file with ample names and reads file paths.
+* A file with sample names and reads file paths.
   This should have no header line, and one line per sample.
 Column 1 = sample name, Column 2 = reads file 1, Column 3 = reads file 2.